mainwp/mainwp/readme.txt

 **Please check the [Quick Start - Setting up your MainWP](http://docs.mainwp.com/setting-up-your-mainwp/) support doc for more information.**

-= Everything below and more is included in the MainWP Plugins at absolutely no charge, no tricks, no hidden fees, no nickel and diming you for every little feature and absolutely no gotchas! =

-But wait, How is MainWP free, what’s the catch, how will you continue to pay development costs?

-We make money by selling [Extensions](https://extensions.mainwp.com/).

-Extensions enhance your MainWP Dashboard with additional features.
-The catalog of [MainWP Extensions](https://extensions.mainwp.com/) include additional features for backups, marketing, SEO, maintenance, security, monitoring and other tools to help you build a better network.

 = Some of the Free MainWP Features include: =

 = Easy Management =
 MainWP takes the hassle out of managing your themes and plugins.
 The MainWP Dashboard allows easy review of which of your WordPress sites have themes and plugins that need updating.

-Just one click will update all of your plugins and themes at the same time.
+Just one click will update all of your plugins and themes across all your sites.

 = Effortless Upgrades =
 Do you have a busy schedule and dread all of the work you’ll be putting into upgrading to the latest version of WordPress?
 Worry no more!
 With the click of a button from your MainWP dashboard, all of your WordPress sites will be upgraded to the latest stable version.